emmysm/software-bounty-program/Agreement.md

 16- The team agrees to complete the beta testing on the following conditions:

 - **Beta testing due date:** Beta testing will be passed before __ __ __.
-After this date, the beta testing bounty will be awarded to the @beta-testing-team.
+If on this date the development team does not pass the beta testing, it will lose the beta testing bounty, which will be automatically awarded to the @beta-testing-team.

-- **Beta testing collateral deposit:** The team agrees to deposit the amount of ________ tokens, as a collateral to be lost if this part of the project is not approved before the due date.
+- **Beta testing collateral deposit:** The team agrees to deposit the amount of ________ tokens in favor of the @bounty-program-team, as a collateral to be lost if this part of the project is not approved before the due date.

-- **Beta testing margin:** No penalties are applied ___ calendar days after the beta testing due date.
+- **Beta testing margin:** No more penalties are applied ___ calendar days after the beta testing due date.

-- **Beta testing penalty:** __% of the bounty for each calendar day that elapses after the due date without formal passing through beta testing.
-The way to pass in this case is to have no bugs for (3) consecutive days.
-This penalty will be paid by the development team from the implementation bounty previously awarded or its savings to the beta testing team.
+- **Beta testing penalty:** __% of the bounty for each calendar day that elapses after the beta testing margin without formal passing through beta testing.
+This penalty will be paid by the development team from the implementation bounty previously awarded or its savings to the @beta-testing-team.
 If savings are not enough it will be deducted from their cash salaries.

 - **Beta testing bounty:** The beta testing bounty will be a fixed 30% of the total bounty.
 It could be awarded to the development team if it passes the beta testing on time or by @beta-testing-team if they fails.
 It implies that development team will not get this bounty unless it succeeds in the beta testing process.